teekuningas/clothinv/README.md

 Clothinv allows you to export your entire inventory (metadata and images) as a single `.zip` file.
 This file can be used for:

 *   Backing up your data.
-*   Migrating your inventory to another ClothInv instance or a different backend.
+*   Migrating your inventory to another Clothinv instance or a different backend.

 The import function allows restoring data from such a `.zip` file.
 This feature is available regardless of the chosen storage backend.